Modular PCBA Test System

 With Nibe - Sustainable Climate Solutions

-Nibe produce a huge variety of different PCBs for their consumer products.
-Many are different configurations or versions of the same PCB design.
+Nibe produce a huge variety of different PCBAs for their consumer products.
+Many are different configurations or versions of the same PCBA design.
 Creating new tests and switching between tests was slow and confusing.
 Result data was split between multiple storage solutions.
 This increased development and maintenance costs.

 Using the QATS software platform with a modular test station, ADDQ can quickly generate, iterate and switch between different test solutions.
 Result data is stored in a common cloud solution.